 About Seehof Palace

 Seehof Palace in Memmelsdorf is one of Bavaria’s most visually-stunning stately homes.
-It’s beautifully symmetrical lines are fairy-tale-esque and it was built in 1686 by Marquard Sebastian Schenk von Stauffenberg for the Bamberg Prince-Bishops, himself the Prince-Bishop from 1683 – 1693.
-This is how the residence came to be known colloquially as ‘Marquardsburg’.
+With beautifully symmetrical lines, the fairytale-esque Seehof Palace in Germany was built in 1686 by Marquard Sebastian Schenk von Stauffenberg for the Bamberg Prince-Bishops, himself the Prince-Bishop from 1683 – 1693.

 As striking as Seehof is from the outside, the interior is equally as arresting after a comprehensive renovation programme which has seen much of the residence reverted back to its former glory.
 Nine rooms are accessible including the White Hall which counts among its treasures a stunning parquet floor and a ceiling fresco by Guiseppe Appiani and visitors will also walk through the guardroom, anterooms and bedrooms on the 45-minute tour.